mathias-ws/prog2005-assignment1/README.md

     /unisearcher/v1/uniinfo/
     /unisearcher/v1/diag

+If no endpoint is found the error code `404 not found` is returned.
+This indicates that the user entered a wrong path.

 ## Uniinfo

 The uniinfo endpoint can be used to find information about a university with some country information.
 You can search